-Generally speaking, women who are "underweight" or at the low end of the "normal" BMI range are engaging in the restrictive behaviors we mentioned, consciously or unconsciously.
-There have been plenty of disagreements regarding this issue; women will say, "I'm naturally thin," or "I have a small frame."
+Generally speaking, those who are in smaller than average bodies are engaging in the restrictive behaviors we mentioned, consciously or unconsciously.
+There have been plenty of disagreements regarding this issue; some will say, "I'm naturally thin," or "I have a small frame."
 This may be true-but what's also true is that they aren't getting their period.
 This suggests that their bodies don't agree with their assessment.